 We wanted to solve this problem, and we think we have.

-With our latest update to Social Tables, you can track the entire history of changes and updates everyone has made to your event’s diagrams, guest lists, and more!
+With our latest update to Social Tables, you can track the entire history of changes and updates everyone has made to your event’s diagrams!
 That means you can easily get in touch with collaborators who’ve made changes, and quickly decide if the diagram should be changed back to an earlier state.

 Start by clicking the down arrow next to your diagram’s title.
 You’ll find it in the upper-left hand corner of Social Tables.
 From there, select ‘Event History.’
 Here’s what you’ll see: